 Unfortunately, while our vacation time is supposed to be relaxing, some people may find themselves battling with travel anxiety, thus making their holidays an additional source of stress.
 What’s more, the situation is heightened if you are already part of the 450 million people that suffer from a mental health disorder worldwide.

 A holiday, while welcomed, can disrupt one’s routine, triggering unwanted symptoms and leaving one’s mental health and emotions in disarray.
-That said, there are a few ways in which to prevent this and ensure that one stays both happy and healthy during their travels.
+That said, there are a few ways in which to prevent this and ensure that one stays both happy and healthy during your travels.

 8 Top Travel Tips For A Stress-Free Trip